 Mental Health Support Team (MHST)

 You may be familiar with the term CAMHS, which stands for Child and Adolescent Mental Health Services.
-We are moving away from using 'CAMHS' and these services are now known as Children and Young People's Mental Health Services - or CYPMHS.
+These services are now known as Children and Young People's Mental Health Services - or CYPMHS.

 They work with primary school children and some secondary school pupils.
 In both cases, they have mild to moderate mental health issues.
 Mild mental health issues cause a few symptoms.
 They have a small effect on daily life.
 Moderate mental health issues have more symptoms.
 They can make daily life much harder.